EOSIO/eosio-java-softkey-signature-provider/README.md

 - [License & Legal](#license)

 ## Updates
+Version 1.0.0.
+This version consumes the new eosio-java library version 1.0.0.

 Version 0.1.3.
 The version consumes the new eosio-java library version 0.1.2.

 Version 0.1.2.
 The version includes updates on Mockito and Powermock dependencies to prevent the build